ufcg-lsd/blowout/README.md

 After unpacking Blowout source code, you can import Blowout to your job submitter and use it.

 ## How to configure Blowout?
 [See](https://github.com/fogbow/arrebol/blob/master/sched.conf.example) an example of Blowout configuration file.
 The following properties show all possible Blowout configurations with a brief description of them.

-Change it to use your own configuration values.
+Change it and make your own Blowout configuration file.

 ### Implementation Plugins